jseabold/csc432-notebooks/README.md

 Creating a Notebook Profile
 ---------------------------

-First you have to create a profile if you want to be able to edit it to point to the directory which contains your notebooks.
+First you have to create a profile if you want to be able to edit it to point to the directory that contains your notebooks.
 To do this, run the command

     ipython profile create your-profile-name